poppingtonic/rawthought/posts/2006-10-18-psuedoscientism/psuedoscientism.md

 “blundered miserably” and set judges the task of using this “deeply confused philosophy of science” to act as gatekeepers in keeping scientific claims from juries.
-Actual scientists like [DefendingScience.org](http://defendingscience.org/) is working to undo this these mistakes, but you wouldn’t know it from the rhetoric — after all, *Daubert*’s defenders claim their just trying to uphold sound scientific standards.
+Actual scientists like [DefendingScience.org](http://defendingscience.org/) are working to undo these mistakes, but you wouldn’t know it from the rhetoric — after all, *Daubert*’s defenders claim they're just trying to uphold sound scientific standards.
 (Chris Mooney’s book *The Republican War on Science*, among others, has a fascinating exposé of the junk science/sound science notions cooked up by the PR industry to trash